 Cinemas are very popular in Munich, and you can find plenty within the center of the city.
 They are easy to get to if you are using public transportation and can be a nice break from the subzero temperatures outside.

 If you want to watch the latest from Hollywood, then head to Cinemaxx, Mathäser Filmpalast, or Münchner Freiheit cinemas.
 For more independent films, try ABC Kino, Neues Rottman, or Theatiner Filmtheater.
 Opera and theater are also popular in Munich, with the Bayerische Staatsoper being heralded as one of the world’s leading opera houses.
 Tickets are hard to come by, though.
 This is the perfect plan for film and performance lovers.

 Day Trip to Neuschwanstein Castle

 One of the most romantic things to do in Munich in winter is to take a day trip from Munich.
-There are quite a few great trips to take but the best one is probably to the gorgeous Neuschwanstein Castle.
+There are quite a few great trips to take, but the best one is probably the gorgeous Neuschwanstein Castle.

 To go up to the castle, you can take a shuttle, hike, or drive.
-I suggest skipping the carriage ride and do the hike instead.
+I suggest skipping the carriage ride and doing the hike instead.
 Once you arrive, you will be awed by the mixture of history, romance, and nature.

 This is a great day trip to take from Munich.
 Check out guided tours to Neuschwanstein Castle.

 Day Trip to Rothenburg ob der Tauber